 Famines tend to occur in areas where humanitarian access is restricted.
 In Yemen and South Sudan in particular, conflict, insecurity and resulting displacement are driving up levels of acute hunger to alarming levels.

 The threat of famine and starvation is also growing in Afghanistan, the Central African Republic, the Democratic Republic of the Congo, Haiti, Honduras, Nigeria, Sudan, Uganda, Venezuela and Zimbabwe.
-More than 41 million people in 43 countries are currently on the very edge of famine and risk starvation, up from 27 million people in 2019.
+45 million people in 43 countries are currently on the very edge of famine and risk starvation, up from 27 million people in 2019.